MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 To achieve maximum stability, scale set operations are done sequentially.
 For example if the pool needs to scale out and there are also unhealthy machines to delete, Azure Pipelines will first scale out the pool.
 Once the pool has scaled out to reach the desired number of idle agents on standby, the unhealthy machines will be deleted, depending on the **Save an unhealthy agent for investigation** setting.
 For more information, see [Unhealthy agents](#unhealthy-agents).

-Due to the sampling size of 5 minutes, it is possible that all agents can be running pipelines for a short period of time and no scaling out will occur.
+Due to the sampling size of 5 minutes, it's possible that all agents can be running pipelines for a short period of time and no scaling out will occur.

 ## Customizing Pipeline Agent Configuration